 For neural networks, a statistic known as the sensitivity can be used to assess the relative importance of variables.
 The sensitivity is a measure of how much the predicted value's error increases when the variables are excluded from the model one at a time.
 Potts (Potts, 2000) and Francis (Francis, 2001) described a procedure for computing this statistic.
-Many of the major data mining packages used for fitting neural networks supply this statistic or a ranking of variables are not well developed for neural networks.
+Many of the major data mining packages used for fitting neural networks supply this statistic or a ranking of variables based on the statistic.
+Statistical procedures for testing the significance of variables are not well developed for neural networks.
 One approach is to drop the least important variables from the model, one at a time and evaluate whether the fit deteriorates on a sample of claims that have been held out for testing.
 On a large database this approach can be time consuming and inefficient, but it is feasible on small databases such as the AIB database.